citkane/bisq-engine/README.md

 Base component for a [BISQ](https://github.com/bisq-network/exchange) MVC architecture.

-This bootstraps the core application headless without launching the javaFX application and plumbs the Guice injector to an API interface/implementation space.
+This bootstraps the core application optionally with GUI or headless without launching the javaFX application and plumbs the Guice injector to an API interface/implementation space.

 It is envisaged to structure the model/interfaces in a way to provide maximum ease of re-use between multiple outputs (http,socket,io,etc).
-The Application is launched under a Spring-boot container and this provides an http outlet.
-It is envisaged that the API commonly serve the native JAVA GUI, any remote GUI's or any automated procedures.
+The Application is optionally launched under a Spring-boot container to provide an http outlet.
+It is envisaged that the API commonly serve the native JAVA GUI and any remote GUI's or any automated procedures from a common point.

 The initial commit does not do much yet except to wire major components together.
-I have connected up a http JsonRpc interface.
+I have connected up a http JsonRpc interface for now, working on swagger.

 ## To regtest: